 You can also find more general information on research skills, planning and writing your thesis in the research skills for HDR students page.
 This includes literature reviews, writing up results and theses including publications.

 You can use an editor to prepare your thesis for submission.
 Make sure you discuss your plans with your supervisor and provide your editor with a copy of the University’s Thesis Submission and Examination Procedures 2015.

 When you use an editor:

-You will find guidelines and information about thesis composition and expected word length in the following policies and procedures:
+You will find information on thesis formatting and specific word limits in the below policies and procedures.

 The frontispiece includes the parts of your thesis before the main content.

 The following upper limits apply to your title and abstract content:

 Login to Sydney Student (go to ‘My studies’) to update and maintain your thesis title and thesis abstract.

 Such a statement typically appears in the frontispiece of your thesis.